 What are Saloon Doors Called?

 Saloon doors go by a variety of names.
 Saloon doors are most often called café doors, double swinging doors, batwing doors, bar doors, and double action doors.
 Although there are many different names for these doors, they are all the same style door- saloon doors.
-These doors all come with a double action hinge and are traditional half doors.
+A typical saloon doors comes with a double action hinge and are traditionally half doors.
 The double action hardware allows for the doors to swing in both directions (unlike single action hinges).
 The doors will swing back and forth in the opening with the double action hardware and stop in the closed position.
 The doors will swing fully through the opening and continue to swing smaller and smaller until the doors stop.
-These doors are typically called "saloon doors", because they were located in saloons.
-The doors still make a great entrance for a bar, but will look just as nice in many other places in your home.
+These doors are typically called "saloon doors", because long ago they were in saloons.
+The doors still make a great entrance for a bar but will look just as nice in many other places in your home.
 Once you decide that a saloon style door is a perfect option for your home there are few more things to consider.

 Saloon Door Design

 Saloon doors are available as a single door and a double door.
 You can pick the saloon style door that works best in your opening.
 Most people prefer double doors since they take up less space than a traditional single swing door.
-These saloon doors are available not only in a western style design, but also in a traditional, modern, porthole, chevron, glass, colonial, louvered, craftsman, farmhouse, and barn style designs; that's over 80 designs.
-The doors can be customized to your design and door opening size.
+These saloon doors are available not only in a western style design, but also in a traditional, modern, porthole, chevron, glass, colonial, louvered, craftsman, farmhouse, and barn style; that is over 80 designs.
+The doors can be customized to your desired design and door opening dimensions.
 The saloon style doors are a great option for your door openings.